jamessud/jamessud.github.io/_projects/words_12_welder.md

 <br/><br/>

-Image: Tenor Sermon, from the Jazz Series by Romare Bearden, 1979.
+Image: Tenor Sermon, from the Jazz Series, Romare Bearden.
+1979.
 Color lithograph on paper.
-Smithsonian American Art Museum, Renwick Gallery.